OULibraries/FreezerBag/README.md

 # FreezerBag
-Python Utility to backup and restore LC Bags to/from Amazon Glacier
+Python Utility to backup and restore LoC Bags to/from Amazon Glacier
 ```
 optional arguments:
   -h, --help            show this help message and exit